full-stack-ex/tiny-template-engine-arduino/README.md

     ...
 }
 ```
-**8. Clean Up **
+## 8. Clean Up

 You must call this to free the memory:
 ```c++
 engine.end();
 ```
-**9. And Then... **
+## 9. And Then...

 You are done!

-As a result, the memory footprint imposed by the engine will be about the size of the longest line after variable substitution.
+As a result, you will get the template processed, and the memory footprint imposed by the engine will be about the size of the longest line after variable substitution.